- Tour Plan

 Most of the tour-designed programs that go and stay at Casa Matsiguenka (the core of the park) require a minimum of a week of traveling by ground from Cusco and river transport from Atalaya or Shipeteari Port.

-The location of the Casa Matsiguenka plays an important role in achieving a real experience in the wilderness and accomplish in visiting the most natural attractions inside the Park.
+The location of the Casa Matsiguenka plays an important role in achieving a real experience in the wilderness and accomplishing visiting the most natural attractions inside the Park.
 The Lodge is a luxury area to say you are in the Amazon.
 Well situated on the left side of the Manu River.
 Each bungalow has two beds with mosquito netting.
 Shared bathroom facilities are in a separate building.
 We generate our electricity with solar panels.
-There is also a separate building with a kitchen and small dining room.
+There is also a separate building with a kitchen and a small dining room.
 On top of that, the people who run this lodge are Matsiguenka Natives, which makes it different from the other lodge management in the Southern Amazon Rainforest.

 Larger Kapok Trees